evanw/skew/docs/compiler.md

 * `make check`: Run the compiler through itself a few times for a sanity check
 * `make replace`: Replace the top-level `skewc.js` file with a newer version of itself
 * `make test`: Run all tests under `tests/system`

+## Lexing

+The lexer is split into two files, `src/lexer/token.sk` and `src/lexer/lexer.sk`.
+It started off as a hand-written lexer but now uses [flex](http://flex.sourceforge.net/) for speed.
+The `src/lexer/build.py` script takes `src/lexer/flex.l` and generates `lexer.sk` by running `flex` and extracting the embedded magic constants and lookup tables from its output.
+The generated lexer source code is checked in because it changes infrequently and because it avoids requiring `flex` as a dependency.
+The output of `flex` is awful for a number of reasons but it's really fast.

+Lexing technically requires infinite lookahead due to the generic type syntax.
+Like C#, angle brackets are matched using syntactic structure alone without a symbol table.
+When a `<` token is encountered, it's only considered the start of a parameterization expression if there's a matching `>` ahead in the token stream and the tokens in between meet certain conditions.
+This lookahead may sound expensive, but it's done in a single O(n) token pre-pass in `token.sk` using a stack.
+This means the lexer is still O(n).

+Using angle brackets for generics adds the additional complexity of needing to split tokens that start with a `>`.
+For example, the type `Foo<Bar<T>>` should end with two `>` tokens, not one `>>` token.
+To maintain an O(n) bound, the lexer inserts a `null` space after every token starting with a `>` in case it needs to be split.
+If it didn't do that, inserting new tokens into the token stream during a split would require shifting all remaining tokens over for each split and would make the bound O(n^2).
+All unused null spaces are removed in the token pre-pass, so tokens coming out of the lexer are still tightly packed.

+## Parsing

+The hand-written parser uses recursive descent for statements and a Pratt parser for expressions.
+Pratt parsing support is in `src/parser/pratt.sk` and the grammar implementation is in `src/parser/parser.sk`.
+For a grammar overview, look at `createParser()` for expressions and `parseStatement()` for statements.

+The parser only needs a single token of look-ahead due to the token pre-pass.
+The two tricky parts are parsing C-style typed declarations and cast expressions, where the type comes in front.
+Typed declarations are parsed using `parsePossibleTypedDeclaration()`, which parses an expression with a high precedence and then looks for an identifier immediately following it.
+If the identifier isn't present, it resumes expression parsing with a lower precedence instead of parsing a complete declarations.
+A parenthesized expression is parsed as a C-style cast if the parenthesized contents pass `looksLikeType()` and the next token could be the start of an expression.

+Error recovery is accomplished by scanning forward after an error using `scanForToken()` until the next statement or the next closing token.
+Errors encountered while parsing an expression insert a special error node so the expression is still a valid syntax tree and the successfully parsed parts can still be type checked.
+Errors encountered while parsing a statement mean the statement is dropped completely.

+One decision that may seem strange is that the C-style "preprocessor" is actually integrated into the grammar.
+This both ensures that syntax errors can't hide lurk undetected inside a dead preprocessor branch and that the syntax trees for unmodified files can be trivially cached by an interactive compiler.